cs0320-s2023/commerce-project/README.md

   * `utils` contains a getter for the api response error messages so that they can outputted on the webapp

   ### Shortcuts
-  `ctrl + r` to reset the bounds to entire USA map `ctrl + o + p` to reset the highlighted areas based on keyword search `ctrl + d` to populate coordiantes with boundbox for detroit

 ## Errors and Bugs